duneroadrunner/SaferCPlusPlus/index.md

     }
 ```

-Note that while `CInt` and `CSize_t` have no problem interacting with native signed integers, they do not implicitly play well with `size_t` or native unsigned integers.
-We'd be generally wary of using native unsigned integer types due to the (unintuitive) implicit conversion/promotion rules between signed and unsigned native integers.
-But if you need to obtain a `size_t` from a `CSize_t`, you can do so explicitly using the `mse::as_a_size_t()` function.
+`CInt` and `CSize_t` also play well with native integer types.
+They can be assigned to each other and mixed as operands of arithmetic operations generally without issue.

 Btw, `CInt` is actually just an alias for a specific instantiation of the `TInt<>` template, which can be used to make a safe version of any given integer type.
 (Eg. `typedef mse::TInt<signed char> my_safe_small_int;`)

 [*provisional*]

 Note that by default `TInt<>` does not address overflow from arithmetic operations.
+(In the future, "wrapping" arithmetic may be used for signed integers by default.)
+However, `TInt<>` has a second (defaulted) template parameter that can be used to enable optional features including overflow checking.
+There exist other, [more established](https://www.boost.org/doc/libs/develop/libs/safe_numerics/doc/html/index.html) C++ integer (replacement) implementations that may address the issue of integer overflow a little more thoroughly, and when feasable, it is recommended that you use them.
+For situations when those alternatives are for some reason less feasable, the integer replacements in this library may, in some cases, provide a more practical compromise.

+You can instantiate `TInt<>`s with overflow checking of arithmetic operations by using `mse::int_options_t<mse::enable_AR_overflow_checking_t>` as the second template argument.
+(For example, `mse::TInt<int32_t, mse::int_options_t<mse::enable_AR_overflow_checking_t> >`.)
+(When available, `TInt<>` will use the (potentially) hardware-accelerated [`__builtin_add_overflow()` and friends](https://gcc.gnu.org/onlinedocs/gcc/Integer-Overflow-Builtins.html) to catch arithmetic overflow.)

-However, when the `MSE_RETURN_RANGE_EXTENDED_TYPE_FOR_INTEGER_ARITHMETIC` preprocessor symbol is defined, results of arithmetic operations involving `TInt<>` are returned as a (larger) type that can accomodate the range of possible results (without risk of overflow), if such a type is available.
+Additionally (or separately), you can add the `mse::enable_AR_range_extension_t` option.
+(For example, `mse::TInt<int32_t, mse::int_options_t<mse::enable_AR_overflow_checking_t, mse::enable_AR_range_extension_t> >`.)
+That will cause the result of an arithmetic operation involving the `TInt<>` to be returned as a (larger) (`TInt<>`) type that can accomodate the range of possible results (without risk of overflow), if such a type is available.
 Assigning such a result, for example, back to one of the original `TInt<>` operands may result in a "narrowing" conversion that would be checked (at runtime).

-While not currently the case, one could imagine that, in the future, instantiations of `TInt<>` that don't have a (larger) available type that can accomodate the results of some of their arithmetic operations simply may not support those operations.
+As of this writing, g++ and clang++ support 128-bit integers on 64-bit platforms as a compiler-specific extension.
+You can enable the library's recognition and use of them (for example, in the above mentioned arithmetic return type range extension feature) by defining the MSE_IMPL_USE_INT128_COMPILER_EXTENSION preprocessor macro.

 ### CNDInt, CNDSize_t and CNDBool